Renaissance, Reformation and Influence of Calvin and Knox on American Revolution - American Minute with Bill Federer

 Between 1717 and 1775, over 200,000 Scots-Irish migrated to America, becoming nearly a third of the country's population.

-At the time of the REVOLUTION, the population of America was around 3 million, of which Puritans comprised about 600,000.
+At the time of the REVOLUTION, the population of America was around 3 million.
+Historian Paul R. Carlson, author of Our Presbyterian Heritage, 2002, estimated:

 Many of these held the basic Calvinistic confession, which was comprised of 39 Articles.